Skip to Main Content

 Can foreign and non-local productions claim French tax credits?

 Yes.
-The TRIP was designed specifically for international productions.
-The credit is claimed by a French production services company that you engage for the project, and the financial benefit flows back to the international producer through the production agreement.
-Eligibility requires passing a CNC cultural points test, hitting the €250,000 minimum French spend threshold, and meeting the minimum French shooting days for your format.
-Documentary, advertising and news formats are generally not eligible.
+The TRIP was built for international productions.
+A French production services company that you engage for the project claims the credit, and the financial benefit flows back to the international producer through the production agreement.
+To qualify, you must pass a CNC cultural points test, hit the €250,000 minimum French spend threshold, and meet the minimum French shooting days for your format.
+Documentary, advertising and news formats are mostly not eligible.

 How long does the TRIP application and process take?

-Provisional approval (agrément provisoire) from the CNC typically takes six to ten weeks from a complete submission, so most productions file four to five months before principal photography.
-After wrap, final certification (agrément définitif) generally takes six to nine months depending on audit complexity.
-Once certified, the refundable credit is settled against French corporate tax and any excess is paid in cash, usually within the following fiscal cycle.
-Most producers monetise earlier by discounting the certificate with a specialist lender during the shoot.
+Provisional approval (agrément provisoire) from the CNC mostly takes six to ten weeks from a complete submission, so most productions file four to five months before principal photography.
+After wrap, final certification (agrément définitif) mostly takes six to nine months depending on audit detail.
+Once certified, the refundable credit is settled against French corporate tax, and any excess is paid in cash, usually within the next fiscal cycle.
+Most producers cash in sooner by discounting the certificate with a specialist lender during the shoot.

 How does France's TRIP compare to other film incentive programs?